spelunky-fyi/overlunky/README.md

       + **Enter**: Spawn door.
 Set the appropriate theme theme too or you will get weird results.
   - **F3**: Camera controls
       + **Ctrl+Comma/Period**: Change the zoom level
+      + Lock horizontal scrolling with the *N*x buttons for *N* wide levels
+      + Note: It only sets the *default* zoom level, which isn't used in camp or shops.
   - **F11**: Hide overlay
   - Spawn or teleport to mouse cursor (see options)
   - Peaceful mode (*nothing* takes damage from anything)